-Bhutan National Bank started on July 25th, 1980 as Unit Trust of Bhutan (UTB) with initial funding of Nu.
-2.5 million by the Royal Insurance Corporation of Bhutan.
-The trust functioned as a subsidiary of RICB with the purpose set to inculcate saving habits among the general public and channeling resources into productive sectors.
+Bhutan National Bank, initially known as Unit Trust of Bhutan (UTB), was established on July 25th, 1980.
+It began with an initial funding of Nu.
+2.5 million provided by the Royal Insurance Corporation of Bhutan.
+The purpose of UTB, functioning as a subsidiary of RICB, was to promote saving habits among the general public and direct resources towards productive sectors.

-It was in the July of 1996 that the Bank’s equity was offered to the public.
-This made the bank a widely owned public financial institution with an ownership of 28.58% by the general public.
-Five months later in December, the entire bank was computerized with the advent of banking software called Micro banker.
+Bhutan National Bank In July 1996, the bank made its equity available to the public, resulting in its transformation into a widely owned financial institution, with a 28.58% ownership held by the general public.
+Just five months later, in December, the entire bank underwent computerization with the introduction of banking software called Micro banker.

-In 1997 the Royal Government divested 40 percent of its equity to the Asian Development Bank and Citibank making it the only institution in the country with foreign interests.
-The same year Bhutan National Bank Limited officially opened for business.
+In 1997, the Royal Government divested 40 percent of its equity to the Asian Development Bank and Citibank, making Bhutan National Bank the only institution in the country with foreign interests.
+It was also in the same year that Bhutan National Bank Limited was officially inaugurated for business.

-In March 2009, SMS Services was launched.
-Eight months later internet banking followed suit.
-Recurring deposit and rupee-denominated prepaid cards were introduced in April 2011 and in December 2011, Bhutan Financial Switch was inaugurated by the Honorable Prime Minister.
+In April 2011, recurring deposit and rupee-denominated prepaid cards were introduced, and in December 2011, the Bhutan Financial Switch was inaugurated by the Honorable Prime Minister.

-In many instances, Bhutan National Bank Limited has been a pioneer in introducing new services to improve processes and customer satisfaction.
-And with the support of the public and clients, we hope to become the best bank in the country and in the world.
+Bhutan National Bank Limited has often been at the forefront of introducing new services to enhance processes and improve customer satisfaction.
+With the continued support of the public and clients, the bank aspires to become the leading financial institution in the country and the world